 The Company uses a variety of methods and makes assumptions that are based on market conditions existing at each year-end date.
 Valuation techniques used for non-standardized financial instruments such as options and other over-the-counter derivatives include the use of comparable recent arm's length transactions, reference to other instruments that are substantially the same, discounted cash flow analyses, option pricing models and other valuation techniques commonly used by market participants, making maximum use of market inputs and relying as little as possible on entity-specific inputs.
-The financial assets classified as Level 2 were about 5% of the total financial assets.
+The financial assets classified as Level 2 were less than 5% of the total financial assets.

 Investments classified in Level 3 have significant unobservable inputs, as they trade infrequently.
 Level 3 instruments consist mainly of unlisted equity investments and real estate investments.
 As observable prices are not available for these securities, the Company has used valuation techniques to derive the fair value.
-The financial assets classified as Level 3 were about 5% of the total fair value of financial assets.
+The financial assets classified as Level 3 were less than 5% of the total fair value of financial assets.

 Level 3 valuations are reviewed by the Company's Chief Financial Officer (CFO), who reports directly to the Board on a quarterly basis in line with the Company's reporting dates.
 On an annual basis, close to the year-end date, the Company obtains independent, third party appraisals to determine the fair value of the Company's most significant Level 3 holdings.
+The quarterly and annual valuations of the significant level 3 holdings are carried out externally.
 The Company's CFO reviews the results of the independent valuations.
 Emphasis is placed on the valuation model used to determine its appropriateness, the assumptions made to determine whether it is consistent with the nature of the investment, and market conditions and inputs such as cash flow and discount rates to determine reasonableness.

-As at March 31 2016, Level 3 instruments are in various entities and industries.
-The real estate investments are made up of investments in private real estate companies and in real estate income trusts.
-The real estate companies are involved with various types of buildings in different geographical locations.
+As at March 31 2017, Level 3 instruments are in various entities and industries.
+The real estate investments are made up of investments in private real estate companies, in real estate income trusts and in investment properties.
 For the main Level 3 instruments, the Company relied on appraisals carried out by independent third party valuators or on recent transactions.
 There was no established market for any of these investments, so the most likely scenario is a disposal of the underlying assets.
 For the investments in real estate income trusts, the company relied mainly on audited financial statements, valuing the assets at fair value.
 The most likely scenario is an eventual sale of the underlying properties and their subsequent distribution to the holders.